Clustering of self-propelled particles: Mechanism for synthetic systems

 The precise mechanism leading to the appearance of clusters is not completely elucidated and is a current field of research for many systems.
 A few different mechanisms have been proposed, which could be at play in different experimental setups.

 Self-propelled particles can accumulate in a region of space where they move with a decreased velocity.
 After accumulation, in regions of high particle density, the particles move more slowly because of steric hindrance.
 A feedback between these two mechanisms can lead to the so-called motility induced phase separation.
 This phase separation can, however, be arrested by chemically-mediated inter-particle torques or hydrodynamic interactions, which could explain the formation of finite-size clusters.
+Self-propelled particles spinning at intermediate Reynolds numbers exhibit flocking, chiral active phases, and clustering, highlighting the role of fluid inertia and rotational motion in active matter behavior.

 Alternatively, clustering and phase-separation could be due to the presence of inter-particle attractive forces, as in equilibrium suspensions.
 Active forces would then oppose this phase separation by pulling apart the particles in the cluster, following two main processes.
 First, single particles can exist independently if their propulsion forces are sufficient to escape from the cluster.
 Secondly, a large cluster can break into smaller pieces due to the build-up of internal stress: as more and more particles enter the cluster, their propulsive forces add up until they break down its cohesion.

 Diffusiophoresis is also a commonly cited mechanism for clustering and collective behavior, involving the attraction or repulsion of particles to each other in response to ion gradients.
 Diffusiophoresis is a process involving the gradients of electrolyte or non-electrolyte concentrations interacting with charged (electrophoretic interactions) or neutral (chemophoretic interactions) particles in solution and with the double layer of any walls or surfaces (electroosmotic interactions).

 In experiments, arguments have been put forward in favor of any of the above mechanisms.
 For carbon-coated silica beads, attractive interactions are seemingly negligible and phase-separation is indeed seen at large densities.
 For other experimental systems, however, attractive forces often play a larger role.